 What are examples of science lab accommodations for students with mobility impairments?

-Since each student's accommodation needs are unique and the student is often most knowledgeable about effective accommodations, be sure to talk with the student about what accommodations he/she might need.
+Since each student's accommodation needs are unique and the student is often most knowledgeable about effective accommodations, be sure to talk with the student about what accommodations they might need.

 Some specific accommodations that might be useful to a student with a mobility impairment in a science lab include the following:

 - Use plastic instead of glassware.

 - Allow extra time for set up and completion of lab work.